When Audio Separation Hurts Zero-Shot ASR: Evaluating SAM-Audio with Whisper on Bengali and English Speech: Methodology

-For the English experiments, we use a publicly available noisy speech dataset hosted on Kaggle\footnote{\url{https://www.kaggle.com/datasets/abdelrhamanfakhry/noise-data-set}}, which mirrors the Microsoft Scalable Noisy Speech Dataset (MS-SNSD) \cite{reddy2019scalable}.
-MS-SNSD is designed for training and evaluating noise suppression models and provides clean speech recordings together with a diverse collection of environmental noise clips, all stored as single-channel \texttt{.wav} files sampled at 16\,kHz.
-The dataset also includes paired evaluation data: a \texttt{noisy\_test} set and the corresponding \texttt{clean\_test} references, enabling objective comparisons between noisy and processed speech.
+For the English experiments, we use a publicly available noisy speech dataset named Microsoft Scalable Noisy Speech Dataset (MS-SNSD) \cite{reddy2019scalable}.
+MS-SNSD is created for training and testing of noise suppression models and contains clean speech recordings along with a variety of environmental noise clips, all of them are single channel 16\,kHz \texttt{.wav} files.
+A paired evaluation data set is also provided: noisy\_test and clean\_test reference set, which can be used to make objective comparisons between noisy and processed speech.

-A key feature of MS-SNSD is its scalable data generation recipe, which mixes clean speech and noise at configurable signal-to-noise ratio (SNR) levels to synthesize noisy speech across a range of acoustic conditions \cite{reddy2019scalable}.
-The noise collection covers multiple real-world categories (e.g., traffic, babble, appliances, typing, vacuum cleaner), supporting evaluations under diverse noise types.
-In our study, we use the provided noisy test utterances and their aligned clean references to evaluate zero-shot ASR on both the raw noisy audio and the SAM-Audio–denoised counterparts.
+One of the most important properties of MS-SNSD is that it has a scalable data generation recipe that can be used to mix clean speech and noise at controllable signal-to-noise ratio (SNR) levels to generate noisy speech across a range of acoustic conditions \cite{reddy2019scalable}.
+The noise collection includes several real world categories (e.g., traffic, babble, appliances, typing, vacuum cleaner) to allow for evaluations under various noise types.
+For our study, we rely on the given noisy test utterances and clean reference utterances for zero-shot ASR evaluation of both the raw noisy audio and the SAM-Audio denoised audio.